Upcoming Open House Dates

 Grades Served: 9-12

-We encourage prospective scholars to take a tour and see if Humanities is right for them.
-We look forward to sharing your child's future with you.
+We encourage prospective scholars to come and see if Humanities is the right fit.
+We look forward to meeting you!

 Contact our Parent Coordinator, Xiomara Martinez, at (347) 978-1525